 - 2 google eyes

 - 2 black pipe cleaners

 - The first thing we did was make the body.
-I drew some lines on a paper plate and covered alternate stripes in gloomy glue.
+I drew some lines on a paper plate and covered alternate stripes in PVA glue.
 Oliver then tore up the yellow tissue paper into little bits and stuck it on the stripes.
 When they were covered in yellow we repeated the process on the other stripes but used the black tissue paper.